-The member routine empty returns true if the stack has no nodes and false otherwise.
-The member routine head returns a pointer to the top node of the stack without removing it or nullptr if the stack has no nodes.
-The member routine top is a synonym for head.
-The member routine addHead adds a node to the top of the stack and returns a pointer to the node.
-The member routine add is a synonym for addHead.
-The member routine push is a synonym for addHead.
-The member routine drop removes a node from the top of the stack and returns a pointer to it or nullptr if the stack has no nodes.
-The member routine pop is a synonym for drop.
+- empty returns true if the stack has no nodes and false otherwise. - head returns a pointer to the top node of the stack without removing it or nullptr if the stack is empty. - top is a synonym for head. - addHead adds a node to the top of the stack and returns a pointer to the node for cascading. - add is a synonym for addHead. - push is a synonym for addHead. - drop removes a node from the top of the stack and returns a pointer to it or nullptr if the stack is empty. - pop is a synonym for drop.